Immerse yourself in Toronto’s buzziest street, where you can eat, shop, ice-skate, sightsee and more!

 Edward Street is home to GB Hand-Pulled Noodles, a snug Chinese eatery specializing in beef soup with house-made noodles.
 Thick-cut noodles smothered in steaming broth and topped with thinly sliced meat, fresh cilantro and green onions will surely hit the spot.

 Still hungry?
 Swing by Monga Fried Chicken, a Taiwanese-style fried chicken joint.
-Chow down on one of their many signature crispy fried chicken options (i.e., The King or Chee-Z) and quench your thirst with a fresh pineapple green tea juice or creamy brown sugar bubble milk tea.
+Chow down on one of their many signature crispy fried chicken options (i.e., The King or Chee-Z) and quench your thirst with fresh pineapple green tea juice or creamy brown sugar bubble milk tea.

 Wine and dine into the night